 In July, new research published in the peer-reviewed journal Diabetes, Obesity & Metabolism attempted to get to the bottom of the risks around the entire class of SGLT2 inhibitors.
 The study found a higher rate of amputations among all SGLT2i patients, including individuals taking the SGLT2 inhibitors Farxiga (dapagliflozin) or Jardiance (empagliflozin).
 The heightened risk, however, was not statistically significant.

-As the authors noted, “This study is therefore the first to provide real-world data on the use of SGLT2i in patients with open foot wounds and offers some reassurance on the use of empagliflozin and dapagliflozin in people at high risk of amputation.” [the very end of the page]
+“This study is therefore the first to provide real-world data on the use of SGLT2i in patients with open foot wounds and offers some reassurance on the use of empagliflozin and dapagliflozin in people at high risk of amputation,” the authors noted.

 Still, the small size of the study, and conflicting results on the risks of SGLT2 inhibitors, suggests more work needs to be done to help diabetes patients navigate their risks.